DSCI-310/DSCI_310_Group_10_Package/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+If you would like to contribute, please follow the practices below by creating a new branch from main where you can make any changes.
+This will allow changes to be processed through a pull request to ensure correctness.

 ## Types of Contributions